 Definition

 The attack surface is, in NIST's words, "the set of points on the boundary of a system, a system component, or an environment where an attacker can try to enter, cause an effect on, or extract data from" that system.
-Every open port, exposed service, browser extension, USB connection, wireless radio, account, and dependency you run adds to it.
-The larger the surface, the more ways something can go wrong, so shrinking it is one of the highest-leverage moves in personal security.
+Every open port, exposed service, browser extension, USB connection, wireless radio, account, and software dependency you run adds to it.
+The larger the surface, the more ways something can go wrong — so shrinking it is one of the highest-leverage moves in personal security, because unlike most defences it requires no new tools, only subtraction.

 What expands your surface

-For a sovereign Bitcoiner the surface includes obvious things like a hot wallet on an internet-connected phone, and less obvious ones: a router with default credentials, a mining rig's web dashboard exposed to the LAN, cloud-synced clipboard history that could leak an address, or a seed backup stored anywhere a remote attacker can reach.
-Each integration you add for convenience typically widens the surface.
+For a sovereign Bitcoiner the surface includes the obvious — a hot wallet on an internet-connected phone — and a long tail of the less obvious: a router with default credentials, a miner's web dashboard reachable by every device on the LAN, UPnP silently opening inbound ports, cloud-synced clipboard or photo history that could capture an address or a seed, browser extensions with read-everything permissions, and a seed backup stored anywhere a remote attacker — or a search warrant aimed at a cloud provider — can reach.
+Software you run is surface too: every dependency, plugin, and auto-updating agent is code someone else can compromise upstream.
+Each integration added for convenience typically widens the surface; the drift is always in one direction unless you deliberately push back.

 Reducing the surface

-Attack surface reduction means eliminating unnecessary functionality, services, permissions, and entry points so an attacker simply has fewer options.
-Practical steps include keeping signing keys on a dedicated offline device, disabling unused radios and services, removing browser extensions you do not need, segmenting the network your miners sit on, and treating every new app or device as something that must justify the surface it adds.
+Reduction means eliminating unnecessary functionality, services, permissions, and entry points so an attacker simply has fewer options.
+Concretely: keep signing keys on a dedicated offline device — a hardware wallet exists precisely to take keys off the general-purpose surface; disable unused radios, services, and UPnP; remove extensions and apps that no longer justify themselves; segment the network so miners and IoT gear live on their own VLAN behind a deny-by-default firewall; and treat every new app, device, or integration as something that must earn the surface it adds.
+Prefer auditable, minimal software over feature-rich black boxes — a smaller codebase is a smaller surface.
 The goal is not zero surface, which is impossible if the system is useful, but the smallest surface consistent with what you actually need to do.

 In Simple Terms